SimasJakubenas/PersonalWebsite/README.md

 * [Readme.so](https://readme.so/) - to help me write README.git

 ## Deployment & Local Development

 The site is deployed using GitHub Pages.
-Visit the deployed site [here.](https://simasjakubenas.github.io/PersonalWebsite/) To deploy using GitHub pages:
+Visit the deployed site [here.](https://simasjakubenas.github.io/PersonalWebsite/)

+### To deploy using GitHub pages

 1. Login/ Sign Up to GitHub.

 2. Open the [project repository](https://github.com/SimasJakubenas/PersonalWebsite).

 3. Click on "Settings" on the navigation bar under the repository title.

     ![image](https://github.com/SimasJakubenas/PersonalWebsite/assets/138577499/349a559a-a55f-4b74-8bee-0db57157728f)